The AIMS Council sets the Institute's key objectives and research strategies and oversees AIMS' management.

 Professor Harding has undertaken a wide variety of external roles within the business community and the higher education sector.
 Current roles include: Project Convener, State of the Tropics project; Commissioner, Australian Centre for International Agricultural Research; Director, Australian American Education Leadership Foundation; Director, Westpac Bicentennial Foundation Board; Councillor, Queensland Futures Institute; Member, Trade and Investment Policy Advisory Committee; Member, the Australia-China Council Board; Co-Vice Chair, the New Colombo Plan Reference Group; Director, Regional Australia Institute; Director, North Queensland Cowboys NRL club; Director, Townsville Enterprise; Director, Advance Cairns; and, Governor, Committee for Economic Development of Australia.

-Dr Stephen Morton has extensive expertise in conservation, land management and ecological sustainability.
-He is currently an Honorary Fellow with CSIRO Land and Water.
-Dr Morton holds a Bachelor of Science (Honours) and a Doctor of Philosophy in animal ecology, both from the University of Melbourne, and has published more than 150 scientific articles, book chapters, books, refereed reports and popular articles.
+Dr Stephen Morton has extensive expertise in research for conservation, land management and ecological sustainability.
+He is currently an Honorary Professorial Fellow with Charles Darwin University in Alice Springs.
+Dr Morton holds a Bachelor of Science (Honours) and a Doctor of Philosophy in animal ecology, both from the University of Melbourne, and a Doctorate (honoris causa) from the University of Adelaide.
+He has published more than 150 scientific articles, book chapters, books, refereed reports and popular articles.

 Mr Roy Peterson, BCom, FCA, FTI